Get exclusive member benefits & effect social change. Join Today

 If a flexible sigmoidoscopy was used, you may experience bloating from the air that was introduced into the colon.
 This may result in abdominal discomfort or passing gas for a few hours after the procedure.

 It is not uncommon to find a small amount of blood in your first bowel movement after your rectal biopsy.
-Contact your physician if you experience:
+However, you should contact your physician if you experience:

-You can resume your normal diet and activities as soon as you wish.
+You can resume your normal diet and activities as soon as the procedure is over.